Queries#

 Collision Shape#

 The system has a few paths for computing information about the water surface such as height, displacement, flow and surface velocity.
-These paths are covered in the following subsections, and are configured on the Water Renderer using the Collision Source dropdown.
+These paths are covered in the following subsections, and are configured with Water Renderer ‣ Simulations ‣ Animated Waves ‣ Collision Source dropdown.

-The system supports sampling collision at different resolutions.
-The query functions have a parameter Min Spatial Length which is used to indicate how much detail is desired.
-Wavelengths smaller than half of this min spatial length will be excluded from consideration.
+The system supports sampling the collision shape at different resolutions.
+The query functions have a parameter, Minimum Length, which is used to indicate how much detail is desired.
+Wavelengths smaller than half of this minimum spatial length will be excluded from consideration.

-To simplify the code required to get the water height or other data from C#, the SampleHeightHelper is provided.
+To simplify the code required to get the water height, or other data via scripting, the SampleCollisionHelper is provided.

 Research